 The CSDDD covers a broad range of environmental harms listed in the Annex to Directive 2024/1760.
 These include harmful soil changes, water and air pollution, excessive greenhouse gas emissions, excessive water consumption, land degradation, deforestation that impairs food production, denial of access to safe drinking water, and damage to ecosystem services.

-This environmental scope is broader than the EUDR, which focuses exclusively on deforestation.
 Companies subject to the CSDDD must assess baseline environmental conditions at higher-risk sites and conduct in-depth assessments where severe impacts are most likely.
 The Omnibus I amendments allow companies to scope “general areas of risk” rather than mapping every individual impact, reducing the assessment burden.

 In practice, meeting the identification and assessment requirement (Step 2) means companies need geolocation data for their supplier sites, environmental baselines showing land cover composition, and hazard screening for physical climate risks like flooding, wildfire, or deforestation due diligence verification.